 - a.
-If the Medical Executive Committee (MEC) issues a favorable recommendation, the application will be submitted to the Board for consideration at its next regularly scheduled meeting or to a Board Committee, as outlined in the Medical Staff Policy Manual.
-The Applicant will not receive formal notice of this submission. - b.
-If the MEC issues an unfavorable recommendation, the Chief Medical Officer (CMO) will notify the Applicant via Special Notice.
-The Applicant then has thirty (30) days from the date of the CMO's notice to take one of the following actions: - a.
-Voluntarily withdraw the application before the Board makes a final decision. - b.
-Pursue available options, including Review Procedures, as detailed in the Appendix of these Bylaws. - 6.5.6 Board Review.
+If the MEC's recommendation is favorable, the application will be submitted to the Board without notice to the Applicant for action at the Board's next regularly scheduled meeting or to a Board Committee as may be otherwise described in the Medical Staff Policy Manual. - b.
+If the MEC's recommendation is unfavorable, the CMO shall advise the Applicant of the unfavorable recommendation by Special Notice.
+Within thirty (30) days after the receipt of the CEO's notice of an unfavorable MEC recommendation, the Applicant may either voluntarily withdraw the application without the Board taking final action or may pursue options, including Review Procedures as specified in an Appendix to these Bylaws. - 6.5.6 Board Review.
 The Board shall consider those initial applications in which appointment is recommended by the MEC or in which the MEC recommendation is unfavorable, but the Applicant did not timely pursue the option for Review Procedures and did not withdraw the application.
 If the Applicant requests Review Procedures, the Board will review the matter as part of the appellate process of the Review Procedures Appendix and only if an appellate process is necessary and requested.
 The Board may invoke Section 6.4.2 during the course of its review.
-Category 1 applications with favorable recommendations may be reviewed by a subcommittee of at least two members of the Board, provided that the full Board shall have an opportunity to review such subcommittee's recommendation, as more fully described in the Credentialing Policies and Procedures.

-- 6.5.7 Board in Substantial Concurrence with MEC Recommendation.
+Category 1 applications with favorable recommendations may be reviewed by a subcommittee of at least two members of the Board, provided that the full Board shall have an opportunity to review such subcommittee's recommendation, as more fully described in the Credentialing Policies and Procedures. - 6.5.7 Board in Substantial Concurrence with MEC Recommendation.
 If the Board substantially concurs with an MEC recommendation that is favorable or one that is unfavorable and Review Procedures were not timely requested, the MEC recommendation shall become the final action of the Board. - 6.5.8 Contemplated Board Action that Varies Significantly from MEC's Recommendation.
-Whenever the Board contemplates acting on an application for Membership and/or Privileges which significantly varies from the recommendation of the MEC, the Board shall refer the matter back to the MEC for further review, with the reasons for its contemplated actions and any additional reasons for the referral stated in writing.
-Upon receipt of the referral and written reasons, the MEC shall, within thirty (30) days (unless the Board referral provides for a longer period), reconsider its prior recommendation and either reverse or supplement the prior recommendation by a written report to the Board.
+Whenever the Board contemplates taking action on an application for Membership and/or Privileges which significantly varies from the recommendation of the MEC, the Board shall refer the matter back to the MEC for further review, with the reasons for its contemplated actions and any additional reasons for the referral stated in writing.
+Upon receipt of the referral and written reasons, the MEC shall, within thirty (30) days (unless the Board referral provides for a longer time period), reconsider its prior recommendation and either reverse or supplement the prior recommendation by a written report to the Board.
 In the circumstances where the Board, after receipt of the new MEC report, still contemplates non-appointment or unfavorable action on Membership and/or Privileges that are contrary to an MEC recommendation, the Board shall direct the CEO to either offer by Special Notice a hearing at the Board level according to the Review Procedures Appendix, or invite the Applicant to appear before the Board at its next regularly scheduled meeting to informally present the reasons why the Board should accept the MEC recommendation, or submit additional written documentation the Applicant deems appropriate in support of the MEC recommendation, and answer questions members of the Board may pose.
 Failure to timely request a hearing or to appear, when so invited, shall be considered a waiver of this opportunity.
 After exhaustion of the foregoing processes, if the Board still contemplates action contrary to the MEC recommendation, the matter is referred to the Joint Conference Committee for review and recommendation.
 The Joint Conference Committee will report to the Board, which will take final action.
 The CEO shall then notify the Applicant of the Board's final action by Special Notice.